THE Lemon and Birch BLOG

 You’ll probably instinctively be able to tell which fonts contrast with each other; but here’s some quick examples:

-I hope that discovering this principle has opened up a new way of thinking about branding for you.
-One where the rules are less constrictive and it’s more about creating lightness and darkness.
+I hope that discovering this principle has opened up a new way of thinking about branding for you, one where the rules are less constrictive.

 The thing I find truly fascinating about visual branding is the layers of meaning that can be brought into the design work.